Veriphi-labs/veriphi/README.md

 The repository uses a **unified Makefile** in the root to orchestrate builds and tests.

-To build everything, use general commands below...
+To build everything, use general commands below.
+Note that antiviruses may interfere with installation of some packages.

 ### Clean builds
 ```bash